DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/gameMaster.md

 2. The players cannot talk their way out of every battle because not every NPC is willing to change their ways.
 Just because some bard walks in doesn't mean years of life-values for a character are going to change.
 3. Most combat encounters should generally have less enemies than the player count and the enemies should be a greater level in order to balance the encounter.
 My motivation here is to limit the downtime between player's turns.
 By limiting the number of turns being taken each round, the entire encounter should be shorter and more content can be fit in a session.
 And by minimizing time between player's turns, the players should be kept more interested.
 As for balancing, see the "action economy":  _The economy of actions is the sum total of actions a group of PCs have compared to that of the monsters they face._ [-Sly Flourish][4]
 4. If feasible, a physical or visual encounter map should be provided.
+5. I prefer to give low armor to monsters.
+Players don't get a lot of turns in a typical encounter and so I want them to feel strong and powerful.
+If we're creating a story, missing over half of the attacks should be rare, and then when such failure happens it should be a noteworthy story event.

 <br/>
 <hr/>